Communicate: Listen to the Children

 I am the child of the world that is ravaged by war.
 And I am forgotten.

-The World is Filled of Children Who are Asking Us to Hear Them.
+The World is full of Children Who are Asking Us to Hear Them.

 Do We Take Time to Listen Well?